simonw/til/macos/lsof-macos.md

 ```
 The column with `FD=cwd`, `TYPE=DIR` shows the working directory for the process.

-The `TYPE=IPv4` one is interesting, it shows that we are lestining on `localhost:8422`.
+The `TYPE=IPv4` one is interesting, it shows that we are listening on `localhost:8422`.